Plastic Injection Moulding

 Our plastic injection moulding process produces custom - rapid prototypes and end-use production parts in 15 days or less.
 We use aluminium moulds that offer cost-efficient tooling and accelerated manufacturing cycles, and stock more than 100 different thermoplastic resins.

 Plastic Injection Moulding Design Guidelines will help you understand capabilities and limitations.

 Why Choose Plastic Injection Moulding For Your Project?

 Protolabs utilise a rapid injection moulding a technology-driven process that leverages manufacturing automation.
 CAD models are sent directly to the production floor where mould milling begins, but in most cases, moulds are fabricated from aluminium, not steel.
-This allows for faster and most cost-effective tooling when compared to traditional steel moulds..
-We offer a number of additional moulding and tooling services to support your project.
+This allows for faster and most cost-effective tooling when compared to traditional steel moulds.
+We offer a number of additional secondary services to support your project.